 Assurance focuses on the audit of information and processes and provides assurance thereon.
-The audit of financial statements constitutes the majority of our Assurance practice, with the remainder consisting of assurance on processes and numerical (non-financial) information and advice on accounting issues.
+Statutory audit of financial statements constitutes the majority of our Assurance practice.
+A smaller element is focused on the provision of assurance on systems, processes and numerical (non-financial) information and advice on complex accounting issues.

-Tax assists companies, individuals and organisations with their tax strategies, planning and compliance, and provides a wide variety of specialist HR advisory services in the areas of remuneration structures, pension plans, and crossborder deployment as well as legal advisory services.
+Tax helps companies, individuals and organisations with their tax strategies, planning and compliance, and provides advisory services in the area of taxation.
+This Line of Service also includes legal advisory services and specialists in the area of Human Resources, providing advice on such matters as remuneration structures, pension plans and cross-border deployment.

-Advisory focuses mainly on transformation processes arising for instance, from strategic changes or from improvements in business processes and systems.
-Advisory also provides services in the area of mergers and acquisitions. from strategy determination through to assistance with business (unit) integration or carve out, and provides crisis management services to clients effected by fraud, disputes or inadequate cyber security and near-insolvency.
+Advisory focuses on transformation processes arising from changes in strategy or from improvements in business processes and systems.
+Advisory also provides services in the area of mergers and acquisitions, from strategy advice to assistance with business (unit) integration or carve-out.
+Advisory also includes crisis management services to companies or institutions affected by fraud, disputes, cyber security breaches and near-insolvency.